These caramel popcorn balls are made in the microwave in just 15 minutes! Covered in sweet, gooey caramel and perfectly chewy and crunchy.

 - Makes a great gift.
 Homemade gifts are always better in my opinion.
 Simply wrap in gift wrap, tie with a bow and add a gift tag!

 A simple caramel made in the microwave is poured over popcorn to create the ultimate treat any time of year.
+Here are the simple ingredients to making this family favorite popcorn!

 Find the full printable recipe with specific measurements below.